tagion/tagion/bdd/tagion/testbench/services/Collector_service.md

 `dART`

-*Given* a part of the list L call M the scenario @transaction should be performed.
+*Given* a part of the list L called M the scenario @transaction should be performed.

 `performed`

-*When* all the input in list M should be received by the Transcript services.
+*When* all the inputs in list M are received by the Transcript services.

 `services`

-*Then* @transcript should be performed on L and the inputs should on includes the inputs of L which excludes the inputs in list M.
+*Then* @transcript should be performed on L and the inputs should include the inputs of L which excludes the inputs in list M.

 `listM`